ktpolanski/ip2/wigwams/wigwams.md

 ### Mining - Set Sizes

-**Default:** 50, 100, 150, 200, 250
+**Default:** 50;100;150;200;250

 When performing module mining, Wigwams evaluates the top co-expressed genes with a single "seed gene" to detect co-regulatory phenomena.
 However, such phenomena can be occurring at different scales, with the potential to lose some of the smaller scale ones (a significant overlap of a low number of top co-expressed genes, but no additional overlap as the number of evaluated co-expressed genes becomes increased).
 As such, Wigwams evaluates a variety of sizes of top co-expressed gene sets to avoid such situations. **If performing Wigwams on a small scale dataset, make sure that your largest set size does not exceed the total number of genes in your dataset.** Scale them back accordingly, and try to keep them relatively small in comparison to your overall dataset size (try not to exceed 50% of your gene pool, even in very small datasets).
+Provide your desired set sizes as a semicolon-delimited list.

 ### Mining - Alpha